Popovača

 Popovača is a town in Croatia in the Moslavina geographical region.
 Administratively it is part of the Sisak-Moslavina County.

 History

 In the late 19th and early 20th century, Popovača was part of the Bjelovar-Križevci County of the Kingdom of Croatia-Slavonia.

+The DVD Neuropsihijatrijske bolnice "Dr. Ivan Barbot" was founded on 23 January 1949.

 Population

 The total municipality population is 11,905 (2011 census), in the following settlements: